florianbrinkmann/lazy-loading-responsive-images/README.md

 * Preserve HTML and hex entities.
 * Ignore inline scripts.
 * Skip images that already have a `data-src` attribute.
-* Fireing action later that gets the publich post types to support CPTs that are added via plugins.
+* Checkbox for disabling Lazy Loader not showing for Custom Post Types added via a plugin.

 ### 4.0.1 – 20.02.2019